bahiafayez/prtool/README.md

 source $HOME/prod.env
 ```

-Don't forget to create a GitHub app that points to your deployed app (this one)
+Don't forget to create a GitHub app that points to your deployed app (this one), where the webhooks field points to `http://YOURDOMAIN/webhooks`

 ## logging